SNF-Root/VPD-ICPMS/README.md

 *Insert GIF of the scanner operating*

 ## Introduction
-Vapor phase decomposition (VPD) is a common technique used in the semiconductor industry to collect trace contaiminates on the surface of wafers.
-When paired with an ICP-MS (a common instrument for measuring low concentrations of chemicals in liquid solutions), a 'VPD-ICP-MS' enables users to quantify the chemical impurities on the surface of wafers.
+Vapor phase decomposition (VPD) is a process used in the semiconductor industry to quantify trace metal contaminants on the surface of wafers.
+While VPD is most commonly used by commerical fabs to verify the purity of wafers shipped from suppliers, the goal of this project was to measure cross-contamination between different atomic layer deposition (ALD) jobs at an academic instution.
+This GitHub repo provides the end-to-end instructions to manufacture, program, and install an DIY VPD capable of XXX atoms/CM^2 measurements for academic cleanrooms.

-However, no low-cost, research-oriented VPD systems exist for academic institutions.
-This project provides the end-to-end manufcturing, programming, installation, and standard operating procedure for anyone to create their own VPD scanner.

-This project was created and now maintained at the Stanford Nanofabrication Facility (SNF) by Alex Denton, Trevor, and Thomas Rimer.
-All ICP-MS analysis was performed by Karrie Weaver and Kathleen Akbar at the SIGMA lab.
+This project was created by Alex Denton, Trevor, and Thomas Rimer at the [Stanford Nanofabrication Facility](https://snf.stanford.edu/).
+All ICP-MS analysis was performed by Karrie Weaver and Kathleen Akbar at the [SIGMA lab](https://sigmalab.stanford.edu/).

 *Add small SNF and SIGMA logo*